tscopp/resume.scoppetta.net/index.md

 - Deployed and maintained centralized monitoring, logging, and alerting infrastructure
 - Deployed and maintained configuration versioning and automatic deployment systems

-## Engineering Lead, Virtualization & Automation :: University of California at Berkeley
+## Engineering Lead, Virtualization & Automation :: UC Berkeley
 #### 2012 – 2014
 Responsible for team cuture, development process, and hiring Responsible for the integration and utilization of DevOps practices and procedures